tapanther/Tritan/docs/Republic.md

 - *Noxwall* :

-    A small but important trading town, [Noxwall][Noxwall] only recently joined the [Republic][Republic of Siddarmark] due to the gnoll incursion of 570 AGS.
+    A small but important trading town, [Noxwall][Noxwall] only recently joined the Republic due to the gnoll incursion of 570 AGS.